MrGrappleMan/Fynelium/README.md

 13. 🔁 Rollback to a previous system state
 14. 🌐 A productive browsing experience with Microsoft Edge
 15. ✴️ Modern kernel improvements with the latest kernel
+16. 🕸️ Anonymized telemetry enabled for betterment of the ecosystem

 Install [Bazzite GNOME with no Steam Gaming Mode](https://bazzite.gg/) Write the file ending with ".iso" to a spare USB Drive with a tool like Ventoy.